 Kenya remains the premier safari and beach destination in East Africa.
 Over 1.6m foreign tourists visited the country in 2010, testifying to the country's enduring popularity.
-In no particular order, here are 10 good reasons to visit:
+Without question one of our more popular safari destinations that we offer on Uyaphi.com.

 - The Great Migration happening in the Masai Mara.
 One of the worlds largest animal migrations where in July of each year around 1,300,000 wildebeest, 500,000 Thomson's gazelles, 97,000 Topi, 18,000 elands, and 200,000 zebras migrate north from the Serengeti plains in search of fresh pasture and return to the south around October.

-- The Big Five wildlife found in Kenya: Elephant, Lion, Buffalo, Leopard and Rhino.
-Kenya pioneered the modern safari industry and is still one of the great destinations to view these impressive creatures.
+- The Big Five (Elephant, Lion, Buffalo, Leopard and Rhino) wildlife found in Kenya; Kenya pioneered the modern safari industry and is still one of the great destinations to view these impressive creatures.

 - It is also known for its cultural diversity.
 From the larger ethnic groups of Kikuyu and Kalenjin to the smaller tribes of Masai and Turkana interspersed with Indian, European and Arab influences.
-A melting pot which produces an overwhelmingly friendly people.
+A melting pot that produces overwhelmingly friendly people.

 - Kenya is known for its easily accessible national parks and game reserves.
 Nairobi National Park, for example, is located only 20 minutes away from the city centre and there are good and regular connections by either 4x4 or plane to most of the well-known reserves in the country.